 There is a sort of barrier on the road to prevent people from entering without paying first.

-If, like us, you have hired a habal-habal and you do not wish to walk all the way to the lakes from the entrance, then you’ll have to add 32 Php (0.61 USD) for the driver and the motorcycle.
+If, like us, you have hired a habal-habal and you do not wish to walk all the way to the lakes from the entrance, then you’ll have to add 32 Php for the driver and the motorcycle.
+(That is if you didn’t agree beforehand to include that in the fare (example the price is just at 150 Php per head instead of the 200 Php).

 But if you prefer not to, you can hike/ walk all the way to the Twin Crater Lakes.
 It’s a short walk – around 5-10 minutes depending on your pace.
 Just be warned though that it’s pretty steep at some parts.